TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/applicant.md

 ## Creating a New Application

 1. Navigate to the [Application Portal](https://tef.charite.de/portal/home) and click **Matchmaking Request**. ![Application Creation](img/application-step1.png)

+!!! warning "Log-in"
+    In case you are not yet logged in, you will be redirected to the log-in page.
+Please log in with your TEF-Health platfrom credentials.
+If you have no user account, please [sign up for an account](accounts.md).

 2. A Kanban board opens that indicates the stage of each Application created by the User.
 Click the button **NEW** to create a new Application. ![Application Creation Step 2](img/application-step2-kanban.png)
 3. The first part of the form allows to select a previous application in case you submitted an application before.
 Select the previous application in the field **Previous Application** to pre-fill the form with the information from this application.
 ![Application Creation](img/application-step-form-previous.png)